Trust Board Profiles

 Sara joined the Trust as an Associate Non-Executive Director in January 2018.
 She is an experienced public sector executive director having spent 25 years working in complex health and social care systems including East and West Sussex, Hampshire and the Isle of Wight.
 Sara has worked for both local authority and NHS organisations and since 2013 has been Trustee and Chair of Earl Mountbatten Hospice.

-Maggie Oldham, Chief Executive
+Darren Cattell, Chief Executive

 Steve Parker, Medical Director